show_page.php1 : mn04.jpg

 HISTORY: Presented anorexic for 5 days with polydipsia and intermittent vomiting over the previous week.
 The animal had lost 3.5 kg in the past 3 months.
 The dog had previously been diagnosed with degenerative joint disease that was being treated with robenacoxib, amantadine, gabapentin, pentosan, and fish oil supplementation.
 On clinical examination, the dog was tachycardiac and tachypneic with harsh lungs sounds.
 A marked azotemia was noted on a biochemistry profile with moderate elevation in ALT/ALKP.
 The dog was euthanized at the owner’s request and submitted for post-mortem examination.

 HISTOPATHOLOGIC DESCRIPTION: Flat bone (parietal bone per contributor): Infiltrating and extending peripherally from the cortex and elevating the periosteum is an exophytic, poorly demarcated, multilobulated, moderately cellular neoplasm composed of numerous, variably sized, circular to ovoid neoplastic islands composed of a variable amount of central cartilage containing chondrocytes within irregularly spaced lacunae surrounded by a pale basophilic cartilaginous matrix.
-This central cartilage blends into surrounding irregular woven bone with scalloped margins, a wide osteoid seam, resting and reversal lines, and haphazardly arranged osteocytes within lacunae in both the mineralized and non-mineralized osteoid.
-The woven bone is further surrounded by a layer of plump spindle to stellate cells with a moderate amount of pale eosinophilic cytoplasm and an oval nucleus embedded in dense eosinophilic matrix, and these islands are separated by thin, dense, fibrous septa.
+This central cartilage blends into surrounding irregular woven bone with scalloped margins, occasional osteoclasts, a wide osteoid seam, resting and reversal lines, and haphazardly arranged osteocytes within lacunae in both the mineralized and non-mineralized osteoid.
+The woven bone is further surrounded by a layer of plump spindle to stellate cells with a moderate amount of pale eosinophilic cytoplasm and an oval nucleus embedded in dense eosinophilic matrix, and these islands are separated by dense, fibrous septa.
 In all neoplastic cell populations there is mild anisocytosis and anisokaryosis and the mitotic count averages 1 per 2.37 mm2.
-The adjacent flat bone cortex is focally infiltrated predominantly by neoplastic spindle cells without cartilage or bone components; this infiltration results in scalloped bone margins with small numbers of osteoclasts within Howship’s lacunae.
+The adjacent flat bone cortex is focally infiltrated by neoplastic spindle cells without cartilage or bone components; this infiltration results in scalloped bone margins with low numbers of osteoclasts within Howship’s lacunae.

 MORPHOLOGIC DIAGNOSIS: Flat bone: Multilobular tumor of bone, German Shepherd dog, canine.